Leading with the Heart®

 The THI Journal has a readership of approximately 47,000 cardiovascular physicians worldwide; online submission of manuscripts began in May 2008.
 Website features (texasheart.org/journal) include real-time motion images, full-text articles, and links to presentations.
 Two issues have included CD-ROMs containing a complete CME course.
 Circulation of the scientific newsletter Heart Watch (also available online in both English and Spanish) has expanded to 35,000, and articles are now indexed on the website (see texasheart.org/physicians).

-During the past year, nearly 350 manuscripts by THI at SLEH physicians and scientists have been accepted or published in books or professional journals, and nearly 600 manuscripts have been edited in the Department of Scientific Publications.
+During the past year, nearly 350 manuscripts by THI physicians and scientists have been accepted or published in books or professional journals, and nearly 600 manuscripts have been edited in the Department of Scientific Publications.
 At any given time, more than 150 manuscripts are undergoing the editing process.

 The Library and Learning Resource Center (L&LRC) provides classes to teach healthcare professionals and researchers to use new technologies and electronic systems so that they can access rapidly evolving information about cardiovascular disease.
 The L&LRC also sends an e-newsletter with helpful information about using online resources.